liqcui/etcd-stress-tools/python/README.md

    - AdminNetworkPolicy and BaselineAdminNetworkPolicy require OVN-Kubernetes
    - Use `--no-anp-banp` to disable if not available

+5. **Namespace Not Ready Errors**
+   - Tool waits up to 60 seconds for namespace readiness
+   - Adjust `--namespace-timeout` if needed
+   - Check for namespace admission webhooks

 ### Performance Tuning

 - Adjust `--max-concurrent` based on cluster capacity
 - Reduce `--namespace-parallel` if experiencing API throttling
+- Increase `--retry-count` for unstable clusters
 - Monitor etcd metrics during execution
 - Consider running during maintenance windows for large-scale tests